Routparesh/Routparesh/README.md

-- 👋 Hi, I’m @Routparesh
+- 👋 Hi, I’m Paresh Kumar Rout
-- 👀 I’m interested in learn python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on who start new python
+- 💞️ I’m looking to collaborate on who start JS
 - 📫 How to reach me ...

 <!---
 Routparesh/Routparesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.